d2s/Documentation/_posts/2018-04-10-Changelog.md

 * released 3 July 2017
 * rewrite of code for executing single and batch tasks, reduces the complexity and size of code and it separates the view and model
 * fixed a bug in Schedules some other minor bugs
-* removed test for TCP connections remote servers to a button in main view (no automatic check for connections)
+* removed test for TCP connections remote servers to a button in Execute view (no automatic check for connections)

 ## Version 4.4.0